FrancisDrakeII/object_detection/README.md

 A restart of the system is recommended after the installation of CUDA and cuDNN.

 ## TensorFlow API repo setup <br>
 This part is already done for those who would like to keep using `tensorflow-gpu-1.13.x` version to train classifiers.
 However, if you want to use the most updated version of TensorFlow API, navigate to this [link](https://github.com/tensorflow/models).
 Download and unzip it.
-Noted there are scripts I wrote in older one, you need to go into each folder to copy the file and cover the old one. <br>
+Noted I wrote some additional scripts and put some object detection models into the old code, please the [object_detection](https://github.com/FrancisDrakeII/object_detection/tree/main/models/research/object_detection) folder as it was. <br>